NEONScience/NEON-Data-Skills/_posts/2014-10-29-R-Basics-Getting-Started.md

-# R for Beginners
+# Getting Started with R
 --------------------------------------------------

-* Draw concept map of where we are headed towards best scientific practices, and reproducibility.
-* Its really important that you know what you did.
-More journals/grants/etc. are also making it important for them to know what you did.
-* A lot of scientific code is *not* reproducible.
-* If you keep a lab notebook, why are we not as careful with our code?
-* We edit each others manuscripts, but we don't edit each other's code.
-* If you write your code with "future you" in mind, you will save yourself and others a lot of time.

 # The Very basics of R

 R is a versatile, open source programming language that was specifically designed for data analysis.
-As such R is extremely useful both for statistics and data science.
-Inspired by the programming language S.
+R is extremely useful both for statistics and analyzing data.

+>Cool Fact: R was inspired by the programming language <a href="http://en.wikipedia.org/wiki/S_(programming_language)" target="_blank">S</a>.

 * Open source software under GPL.
-* Superior (if not just comparable) to commercial alternatives.
-R has over 5,000 user contributed packages at this time.
-It's widely used both in academia and industry.
+* A good alternative to commercial analysis tools.
+R has over 5,000 user contributed packages and is widely used both in academia and industry.
-* Available on all platforms.
+* R is available on all platforms.
 * Not just for statistics, but also general purpose programming.
 * Is (sort of) object oriented and functional.
 * Large and growing community of peers.

-Notice that we have _nested_ one function inside of another.
+#Basic SYntax

 ##Comments in R
 Use `#` signs to comment.
 Comment liberally in your R scripts.
 Anything to the right of a `#` is ignored by R.
+    #this is a comment. there is a line of code below it.
+    a <- 1+2

-### Assignment operator
+### Drop the Equals Sign - Assignment operator

 `<-` is the assignment operator.
 Assigns values on the right to objects on the left.
 Mostly similar to `=` but not always.
 Learn to use `<-` as it is good programming practice.
 Using `=` in place of `<-` can lead to issues down the line.

+    a<- 1+2 #this is preferred syntax over: a= 1+2 #this is NOT preferred syntax

 ### Package management

 `install.packages("package-name")` will download a package from one of the CRAN mirrors assuming that a binary is available for your operating system.
 If you have not set a preferred CRAN mirror in your `options()`, then a menu will pop up asking you to choose a location.
 To set it permanently, add the CRAN mirror in your `~/.Rprofile`